 In times of difficulty to obtain components, increasing demand for flexibility and fast development cycles, clean and inexpensive PCB rework to save assembled or bare printed circuit boards are becoming increasingly important.
 Every PCB or PCB assembly that can be repaired by rework protects our environment by not disposing of it and by not having to produce new PCBs.
-Bauer Express PCBs have saved more than 500,000 PCBs in recent years.
+MOKO Technology has saved more than 500,000 PCBs in recent years.

 Using special, self-developed techniques, the experts at MOKO Technology can, for example, drill holes into previously assembled assemblies.
 The accuracy corresponds to the newly produced printed circuit boards.
 The work is only carried out by employees with many years of experience in PCB fabrication.
 State-of-the-art measuring technology enables optimal monitoring of the work.
 Depending on the amount and complexity of the rework, the delivery time is usually less than five working days after receipt of the goods.
 An express service is also available for urgent PCB rework, where it is possible to carry out reworking within a few hours.

 In order to solve the special problems to the satisfaction of customers in the long term, MOKO Technology has invested in equipment.
 The focus here was on simple and gentle material removal and re-soldering of components.
 The choice fell on the Ersascope 1 and the PCB rework system IR 550 A from Kurtz Ersa.
 At MOKO Technology, particular care was taken to ensure that the circuit board was heated as homogeneously as possible.
 We keep the thermal stress on the boards as low as possible during the PCB rework process.
 As a result, we do not unnecessarily impair the lifespan of the printed circuit boards and components.
 The repair and refitting then take place both manually and with mechanical support.